juniornoodles/Console-Project/README.md

 Anything written after the instruction (or after the label) on the same line is considered a comment.

 If you look at the assembler code, you will probably find work arounds to still assemble the machine code, which is fine if you'd like to do so.
 I just wanted to explain my intent with the assembler.

+# Games

+I have Snake, Tic-Tac-Toe, and Pong on the console.
+The machine code to run the games is in Machine_code.mem in the cpu_hardware directory.

+The logic for the games themselves are in the software directory.
+I have each game seperate if anyone wants to see the logic, and I have the entire code for the console in Console_Games.txt.